MooseCoding/23571-Decode-Next/README.md

 ```
 TeamCode/
  ├─ org/firstinspires/ftc/teamcode/next/
- │   ├─ subsystems/     ← where we pretend we know OOP
+ │   ├─ subsystems/     ← where we pretend we know OOP like Java
- │   ├─ opmodes/        ← where the chaos is born
+ │   ├─ opmodes/        ← where the chaos is born and nothing works
  │   └─ utilities/      ← duct tape, but with methods
 ```

-`FtcRobotController/` → the ritual grounds where gradle errors spawn `build.gradle` → your daily reminder that dependencies are a myth
+`FtcRobotController/` → the ritual grounds where gradle errors spawn and we don't touch them `build.gradle` → your daily reminder that dependencies are a myth

 ---